 In accordance with the college’s strategic plan, this program is focused on fostering interdisciplinary collaboration at the intersections of Drexel researchers’ existing expertise.
 Funds will be used to promote research projects that will lead to high quality scholarship (i.e., publications), technology commercialization, submissions for extramural support, and ultimately awards from the NIH, DOD, NSF, and other governmental agencies and foundations.

 The maximum budget allowed for direct costs is $12,500.
 The funding period for awarded grants is 6/1 to 5/31 annually.

 Principal Investigators for the Longsview Fellows Program must hold a full-time, primary faculty appointment (assistant professor or above) in Drexel Engineering.
 Faculty members may submit only one Longsview Fellows Program proposal as PI.
 Each proposal must have at least one co-investigator.
 Collaborations across Drexel’s schools or colleges are strongly encouraged.

-Completed applications are due to the Associate Dean, Research and Faculty Affairs annually on February 15.
+Completed applications are due to the Associate Dean, Faculty Advancement annually on February 15.

 Applicants are required to submit the following documents:

 - Two-page write up highlighting the proposed new, collaborative research direction

 - Detailed budget and budget justification (PIs are encouraged to budget for the use of a graphic designer for future proposal submissions)